 How to Use Functional Whey Protein to Create Healthy, Convenient Ready-Made Foods

 Food manufacturers can overcome these challenges and create ready-made foods that are both convenient and healthy by using natural, functional whey protein ingredients to help reduce fat, clean up labels, and even enhance the taste and texture of their recipes.
-For example, Grande Bravo® functional whey protein can be used as a replacement for high-fat, high-calorie dairy products like cream, butter and cheese, and it provides consumers with the healthier, natural ingredients they’re familiar with, without the short shelf life.
+For example, Grande Bravo® functional whey protein can be used as a replacement for high-fat, high-calorie dairy products like cream, butter and milk, and it provides consumers with the healthier, natural ingredients they’re familiar with, without the short shelf life.

 Related Video: Side-by-Side Demo of Grande Bravo vs. Commodity Whey Protein